Discovering Quartier Plateau 7: Niamey's Hidden Gem

 Boubou Hama National Museum

-Explore the cultural richness of Niger at the Boubou Hama National Museum, a treasure trove of history, art, and tradition in the heart of Niamey.
+Explore the cultural richness of Niger at Boubou Hama National Museum, where history comes alive through fascinating exhibits and artifacts.

 Place Colonel Annoutab